thaliproject/Thali_CordovaPlugin/doc/api/mobileApi.md

 emitter.startListening(portNumber + 1, function() {});
 ```

-is ILLEGAL because it has two calls to startListening outstanding at the same time without waiting for the callback.
+is an error because it has two calls to startListening outstanding at the same time without waiting for the callback.

-If any method defined here is called concurrently then the system should do its best to return a 'NoConcurrentCalls'
+For methods that do not support concurrent calls the system should do its best to return a 'NoConcurrentCalls'
 error message.
-But in general if any method is called concurrently then the system is said to be in an indeterminate
+But in general if any method is called concurrently that does not support concurrent calls then the
- state.
+system is said to be in an indeterminate state and operations should not continue.

 Where as: